Sharkstooth is a simple, effective and long lasting hidden deck fastener for decking boards and decking-planks.

 You will need to use a countersink tool first for the screw.
 Once the screw has been fitted use a plug cutter to get a plug from a sample of the decking you are installing.
 Insert the plug with some PVA glue, then trim with a chisel and sand to match the surrounding timber.

-Click on the ‘Buy’ page and you can quickly work out how many fasteners you will need from the table located there.
+Click on the ‘Home’ page and you can quickly work out how many fasteners you will need from the calculator located there.